This post may contain affiliate links.

-1 piece of fresh ginger, about an inch long, peeled
+- 1 piece of fresh ginger, about a half inch long, peeled.

-1 piece fresh thyme – I used a pinch of dried thyme
+- 1 piece fresh thyme – I used 1/4 teaspoon dried thyme.

 See, not many ingredients, but the combination adds up to big flavor.

-The first thing I did was peel and cut the carrots in about 3 inch long pieces.
+The first thing I did was peel and cut the carrots into about 3 inch long pieces.
 Place the carrot pieces on a baking sheet and sprinkle about 2 tablespoons of olive oil over to coat.
 Sprinkle generously with salt.
-(I used my hands to coat all the pieces with olive oil).

-The carrots are done; set them aside to cool.
+The carrots are done; set them aside to cool a bit.

-Look at that beautiful orange color.
+Look at that beautiful bright orange color.
 Add salt and pepper to taste.
-I had to taste mine right away and shezam, it was good.
-It was dinner that night and did not last.
+I had to taste mine right away and it was so good.
+Dinner that night with no leftovers in sight.

 - 6-8 large carrots